Table of Contents

 The hindbrain is located at the lower back part of the brain.
 It is mainly composed of the Cerebellum, brain Stem, pons and the medulla.

-The cerebellum controls activities such as balance and muscle movements.
-The cerebellum is at the base and the back of the brain.
+The cerebellum controls activities such as balance, coordination and muscle movements.
+The cerebellum is present at the backside of the brain at the base.
 The cerebellum is responsible for coordination and balance.

 This was a brief introduction to Diagram Of Brain.
 For more information about Brain, its structure, functions and other related topics, visit us at BYJU’S Biology.